|Press Release Navigation|

-In the Central Pit, six holes were completed during the quarter with two drill holes in progress at the end of the quarter.
-Drilling in the first quarter focused on testing for continuity and extensions within and below the KS12 pit design and to trace the extension of mineralization at lower elevations in the Saddle and SB Zones.
+In the Central Pit, sixteen holes were completed in the second quarter of 2012 with another three drill holes in progress at the end of the quarter.
+Two holes were stopped due to technical reasons and did not intersect mineralization.
+Drilling in the quarter focused on testing for continuity and western extensions to the SB Zone within and below the KS12 pit design on Sections -10 to 6.

-True widths for the mineralized zones are typically from 70% to 95% of the stated intercept.
+True widths for the mineralized zones are from 50% to 95% of the stated intercept.

 Resource Delineation Drilling